meansash/self_research_1/README.md

 This repository contrains the code implementation for Self-Research 1, a project focused on the implementation and experimentation of Computer Vision Models.

 ## Project Overview
 The main objective of this project is to explore the performance and characteristics of various deep learning models in the context of computer vision tasks.
-Teh models implemented in this project are :
+The models implemented in this project are :

 - ResNet : A deep residual network aimed at solving the degradation problem in deep learning models by introducing residual connections
 - Vision Transformer(ViT) : A transformer-based model applied to image classification, exploring its performance compared to CNN-based architectures.